 Future Card Replacements for Budget Combo Dragon Priest

-You could try taking out Shadow Ascendant and Tar Creeper to add Wild Pyromancer and Acolyte of Pain if you want to invest more in the combo side of this deck.
+You could try taking out Bone Drake and Tar Creeper to add Wild Pyromancer and Acolyte of Pain if you want to invest more in the combo side of this deck.
 Wild Pyromancer strengthens the Northshire Cleric/Nightscale Matriarch plus Circle of Healing synergy of the deck, and combos well with Acolyte of Pain to draw into things faster.

 If you have these then you might want to slot them into the deck, but because this doesn’t evolve into a meta deck I’m not recommending you craft any of them unless you think you’ll use them in another list.